Manja-030/cf_meet-app/README.md

 ### As a user I want to be able to to show and hide event details so I can easily switch between getting an overview and getting more information about a particular event.

 **Scenario 1: An event element is collapsed by default**
-GIVEN upcoming events where fetched
+GIVEN the app was closed
-WHEN the user opens the meet app
+WHEN the user opens the app
-THEN the user will see a list of the events each with a "show details" button
+THEN the user will see a list of events each with the details collapsed

 **Scenario 2: User can expand an event to see its details**
 GIVEN there is a list of upcoming events